nearform/temporal_tables/README.md

 The version provided in `versioning_function.sql` is almost a drop-in replacement.

-It works exactly the same way, but lacks support for history tables that contain only a subset of the original table columns.
+It works exactly the same way, but lacks some checks on the sys_period column type.

 The version in `versioning_function_simple.sql` is similar to the previous one, but the code is simpler because it expects the system period column to always be called `sys_period`.